Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 /*
 Table of all external objects in the directory
 * 'id' is meaningless and only for record keeping purposes.
+* 'is_folder' indicates if external is a folder or a file
 * 'owner' is the public key of the owner
 * 'name' is the share name
 * 'key' is the symmetric directory key